Asus Zenfone 8 review

 Its smaller 5.9-inch size is the selling point here and the Super AMOLED (120hz) display never feels like a downgrade (the opposite at times).
 Downsizing feels like quite a significant adjustment at first but it doesn’t take long to reacclimate.

 That said, there are still sacrifices to be made by going smaller which is most notable with the Zenfone 8’s missing telephoto lens, wireless charging and microSD slot.
-Granted, those missing features might be more palatable if the phone ends up coming in at under $1,000 here in Australia but we’re still in the dark on how much it will cost (and when you can get it).
+Granted, those missing features are made a little more palatable when you consider the Zenfone 8’s sub-$1,000 starting price.

 - Small and stunning display